prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 - and then "lwb 1".

-- At this point, all `lwb`'s have been written and writes have completed.
+- At this point, all blocks have completed...

 ---